russ-hensel/stuffdb/README.md

 editor for long text.

 Note:
-  I still like to keep the code right in the git root, see main.py to start it up ( some code probably missing from repository, but will come in time )
+  I still like to keep most of the code right in the git root, see main.py to start it up ( some code probably missing from repository, but will come in time )